ehhov/stuff/Notes.md

 But this doesn't help all that much.

-## Fix hissing sound in headphones
+## Fixing hissing sound in headphones
 For alsamixer
 ``` bash
 amixer -c PCH cset 'name=Headphone Mic Boost Volume' 1